Far right protest during Auschwitz camp liberation commemoration

 At the official ceremony on Sunday, Polish Prime Minister Mateusz Morawiecki and other government officials were joined in prayer by some of the last remaining survivors of the death camp.

-In another location at the site, far right protesters wrapped in Polish flags, some stamped with the words “Polish Holocaust”, laid flowers and sang the Polish national anthem.
+In another location at the site, far right protesters wrapped in Polish flags, some of the stamped with the words “Polish Holocaust”, laid flowers and sang the Polish national anthem.

 “The Jewish nation and Israel is doing everything to change the history of the Polish nation,” said Piotr Rybak of the Polish Independence Movement, who led Sunday’s protest.
 “Polish patriots cannot allow this.”

-During decades of communist rule, Poles were taught to believe that, with a few exceptions, the nation had conducted itself honorably during a war that killed a fifth of the population.
+During decades of communist rule, Poles were taught to believe that, with a few exceptions, the nation had conducted itself honourably during a war that killed a fifth of the population.

-Many still refuse to accept research showing thousands participated in the Holocaust — in addition to the thousands that had risked their lives to help the Jews — and feel the West has failed to recognize Poland’s own wartime suffering.
+Many still refuse to accept research showing thousands had participated in the Holocaust - in addition to the thousands that had risked their lived to help the Jews - and feel the West has failed to recognise Poland’s own suffering during the war.

 More than 3 million of Poland’s 3.2 million Jews were murdered by the Nazis, accounting for about half of the Jews killed in the Holocaust.
 Jews from across Europe were sent to be killed at death camps built and operated by the Germans on Polish soil, including Auschwitz, Treblinka, Belzec and Sobibor.